acquia/moonshot/docs/mechanisms/deployment.md

 The logical name of one or more Auto Scaling Groups to create and manage a Deployment Group for in CodeDeploy.

+### optional_asg | string,array

+The logical name of one or more Auto Scaling Groups to create and manage a Deployment Group for in CodeDeploy.
+This ASG doesn't have to exist.
+If it does, it will be added to the Deployment Group.

 ### role | string

 IAM role with AWSCodeDeployRole policy.
 CodeDeployRole is considered